 On 19 April 2012, in Brussels, the EU social partners in the professional football sector (FIFPro, EPFL, ECA and UEFA) signed an autonomous agreement under the auspices of the European Commission high representatives, which provided the agreement with strong political support from the EU.
 It was a step towards minimum social standards for players' contracts and was expected to be implemented in UEFA's (then) 54 member countries situated in and outside the EU.
 The autonomous agreement was accompanied by a joint letter where all signatory parties committed themselves to implementing it.
-The transitional period for the implemented as planned (Smokvina 2016).
+The transitional period for the implementation was two/three years from the date of signing the agreement, but in the end, it was not implemented as planned (Smokvina 2016).